Breathe Deeply & Move Often

 Finally bring your attention back to your breath, and for a few moments feel your entire body expand and contract with each inhale and exhale

 This simple practice can be done as much as you like.
 Initially, start with short periods of time of three to five minutes before working your way up to at least 20 minutes a few times a week.
 The more you practice body scan, the more benefits you’ll enjoy.
+Youtube offers many guided body scan meditations if you would like more guidance - explore and enjoy!

 Get Yourself Moving!